nelhage/llama/README.md

 dedicated cluster of your own.

 To set it up, you'll need a Lambda function containing an appropriate llama-compatible GCC.
-You can build one using `images/gcc-9_3` in this repository, or copy the pattern there if you need a different GCC version.
+You can build one using Ubuntu Focal's GCC package using `images/gcc-focal` in this repository contains , or copy the pattern there if you need a different GCC version or base OS.
 Build and upload it like so:

 ```
-$ llama update-function --create --build=images/gcc-9_3 gcc
+$ llama update-function --create --build=images/gcc-focal gcc
 ```

 And now you can use `llamacc` to compile code, just like `gcc`, except